unicef/publicgoods-toolkit/introduction.md

 paper.
 However, the complexities around open data and AI models merit deeper treatment in a future revision.

-Lastly, it's worth prefacing this operational toolkit with a brief summary of the benefits of an open approach.
+It's worth prefacing this operational toolkit with a brief summary of the benefits of an open approach.
 You'll find numerous online research papers and case studies on the topic.
 We also list a few in the